-You CAN be INJURED if you do not follow instructions.
+ACAUTION If you do not follow instructions, you CAN be INJURED.

-- ❖ Safety Headings such as important safety reminders and/or precautions. - Safety Section such as motorcycle safety. - Instructions how to use the motorcycle safely and correctly.
+- ❖ Safety Headings contain important safety reminders and/or precautions. - Safety Section such as motorcycle safety. - ❖ Instructions how to use the motorcycle safely and correctly.

 This entire manual is filled with important safety information - please read it carefully.